cal-cs184-student/hw-webpages-sp24-ashmchiu/hw3.md

 ## Part 3: Direct Illumination

+We will separately walk through the implementations of [uniform hemisphere sampling](/hw3.md#task-3-direct-lighting-with-uniform-hemisphere-sampling) and [importance sampling lights](/hw3.md#task-4-direct-lighting-by-importance-sampling-lights).
+First, though, we'll describe how to implement the [f and sample_f functions](/hw3.md#task-1-diffuse-bsdf) and [zero-bounce illumination](/hw3.md#task-2-zero-bounce-illumination).

 ### Task 1: Diffuse BSDF
 In this task, we needed to implement <code class="language-plaintext highlighter-rouge">DiffuseBSDF::f</code> to return the evaluation of the BSDF, or reflectance in the given directions.
 We originally returned the <code class="language-plaintext highlighter-rouge">reflectance</code> of the <code class="language-plaintext highlighter-rouge">DiffuseBSDF</code>, but noticed this was too bright.
 Then, we divided this <code class="language-plaintext highlighter-rouge">reflectance</code> by $$2 * \pi$$ since the surface area of a unit hemisphere is $$2 * \pi$$, however this was too dark.
 We then chose to just divide <code class="language-plaintext highlighter-rouge">reflectance</code> by $$\pi$$ and this seemed to match the output as expected (we tested this while working on [Task 3](/hw3.md#task-3-direct-lighting-with-uniform-hemisphere-sampling)).
-Below we've attached the output of running <code class="language-plaintext highlighter-rouge">./pathtracer -t 8 -s 16 -l 8 -m 6 -H -r 480 360 ../dae/sky/CBbunny.dae</code>
+Below we've attached the output of running <code class="language-plaintext highlighter-rouge">./pathtracer -t 8 -s 16 -l 8 -m 6 -H -r 480 360 ../dae/sky/CBbunny.dae</code>.

 <div align="center">
   <table style="width:100%">